 Achieving and maintaining true visibility features continues to add resiliency to the supply chain.

 Real-time data insights and the ability to apply shipping analytics to account for changing arrivals will naturally lend themselves to improved dock management and reduced stress on any supply chain manager.
 This full view of data and more accurate ETAs help to reduce delays in unloading or loading, which effectively increases capacity within your network.

-Having the most accurate estimate on ETAs can benefit dock management by allowing shippers to pull the data needed to avoid late arrivals and departures if possible.
-Along with this, dynamic rerouting services can help accommodate schedule changes and avoid missed deliveries and pickups.
+Having the most accurate estimate on ETAs can benefit dock management.
+It allows shippers to pull the data needed to avoid late arrivals and departures if possible.
+Along with this, dynamic rerouting services help accommodate schedule changes and avoid missed deliveries and pickups.
 It all occurs while making the most of each individual leg of transportation.